 Ideally, fintech organizations will run unit tests with each commit and end-to-end tests before each deployment (since they're longer running test suites).
 By automating end-to-end tests, you can minimize the number of regressions that reach users while reducing the time needed to run manual or ad-hoc tests.

 The problem is that many end-to-end tests are brittle.
 And if they're constantly failing, it’s easy for development teams to feel overwhelmed and just let them slide.
 In addition, maintaining in-house device farms can be extremely costly due to the frequency of new smartphone releases and the time it takes to keep devices updated, charged, and working.

 SmartBear provides various testing solutions that can help overcome these problems and create more robust end-to-end test suites.

 BitBar is the easiest way to execute web or mobile app test suites across thousands of real devices in the cloud.
 With support for Selenium, Appium, Cypress, and any native mobile test automation framework in all languages, you can run tests in parallel to dramatically shorten test execution time and increase device coverage.

 BitBar’s device cloud offers hundreds of different devices and thousands of different configurations.

 You can even integrate with TestComplete to provide less technical users with the ability to develop and automate tests.
 The easy-to-use code or codeless test automation tool makes it easy to build tests with a recorder or script editor.
 Then, you can scale those tests across browsers and devices in the BitBar cloud to maximize coverage.

 VisualTest takes quality assurance a step further by automatically detecting errors in the user interface.
-Rather than relying on manual QA processes, the AI platform automatically alerts you when a UI changes after a code commit or deployment.
+Rather than relying on manual QA processes that can produce brittle code, the AI platform uses a single code snippet to automatically track all UI changes after a code commit or deployment.
 Then, you can quickly compare the change with previous versions and determine if it's a problem.